Project0rigin/real_time_data_harvester/README.md

 ## Security

-For detailed information about the Security of the Market Edge Scanner, please refer to the [Security Documentation](./docs/security.md)
+For detailed information about the Security of the Real Time Data Harvester, please refer to the [Security Documentation](./docs/security.md)

 ## Contributing